Hansika-Prabodini/sample-project-python/src/llm_benchmark/datastructures/README.md

 ## Performance Notes

-- All methods use explicit loops rather than built-in Python functions
+- Most methods use explicit loops, though some leverage built-in Python functions for efficiency
 - Operations return new lists, preserving the original (except where noted)
 - Designed to benchmark LLM code generation for list operations
-- The sort implementation uses a simple bubble sort algorithm (O(n²))
+- The `sort_list` method uses Python's built-in `sorted()` function for optimal performance